What does Athan mean?

 How popular is Athan?

 Athan is an uncommonly occurring given name for men but a very prominent surname for both adults and children (#64385 out of 150436, Top 43%).
 (2000 U.S. Census)

-Athanasios is the only other prominent variation form of Athan (#1556 from recent data) rated in the Top 2000.
-Adoption of these relations of Athan was common less than a decade ago (median #1682) and is almost as conventional today.
+Which version is better?with its source form and related boy names.
+Athanasios is the only other prominent variation form of Athan (#1733 from recent data) rated in the Top 2000.
+Adoption of these relations of Athan was common less than a decade ago (median #1682) and is somewhat less today.

 Athan is pronounced similarly to Ethan▲ and Ethen.
 Other recommended names are Aaran, Abran, Achav, Adan▲, Adham, Adnan, Aedan, Ahab, Ahran, Ahsan, Aidan▼, Aitan, Akshan, Alan▼, Alban, Aldan, Allan▼, Altman, Alvan, Aman, Annan, Antuan, Antwan▼, Aran, Arian▲, Arlan, Arman, Arnan, Arran, Ashlan, Aslan, Athens, Athol, Athos, Atlas▲, Auban, Autha, Aydan, Ayman, Cahan, Cathan, Chan, Dathan, Etan, Gahan, Gehan, Jahan, Jehan, Johan▲, Kahan, Khan, Lathan, Nathan, Othman, Rohan▲, Shan, Sohan, Stan▼ and Stian.
 These names tend to be more commonly used than Athan.See names in meaning and etymology.